Heerozh/spectre/README.md

   * Fast, really fast, see below [Benchmarks](#benchmarks)
   * Pure python code, based on PyTorch, so it can integrate DL model very smoothly.
-  * Low CUDA memory usage
   * Compatible with `alphalens` and `pyfolio`

-  * Python 3.7, pandas 0.25 recommended
+Python 3.7, pandas 0.25 recommended

 # Installation